 Heather uses her legal knowledge and her negotiating expertise to secure the highest possible compensation.
-Some of her clients need to finance private medical treatment, for which she endeavours to seek funding.
+She has also helped clients secure funding to finance private medical treatment where needed.

 She tries to achieve the quickest possible settlement, given that many of her clients wish to see their claims resolved during their lifetime, ensuring their families are financially secure.